Disability Housing Accommodations

 Under the Americans with Disabilities Act of 1990, a disability is defined as "any physical or mental impairment that substantially limits one or more major life activities."
 If you are unsure whether your particular illness or impairment qualifies as a disability, please contact CARDS directly, well in advance of the deadline.

-Must I be registered with CARDS to apply for disability-related housing?
+Must I be registered with CARDS to apply for a housing accommodation?

 Yes.
-If you have not previously registered with CARDS, you must do prior to applying for a disability-related housing accommodation.
-All students with disabilities requesting a disability-related housing accommodation must follow the three-step procedure outlined above.
-CARDS often finds that when students come in to discuss their disability-related housing concerns that there may be other types of needs (especially for students with chronic illnesses) for which CARDS registration might be helpful in the future.
+If you have not previously registered with CARDS, you must do prior to applying for a housing accommodation.
+CARDS often finds that when students register and discuss their need for a housing accommodation there may be other types of needs (especially for students with chronic illnesses) for which CARDS registration might be helpful in the future.

-What are my housing options if I apply for disability-related housing?
+What are my housing options if I apply for a housing accommodation?

-The Housing Accommodation Committee reviews requests for disability-related housing consideration on a case-by-case basis.
+The Housing Accommodation Committee reviews requests for housing accommodations on a case-by-case basis.
 Accessibility information may be found on each residence hall's webpage at barnard.edu/reslife/housing-options.
 Room assignments are made based on individual students' documented needs and room availability.